Tourmi/Retro-ML/README.md

 ## Running the application
 To run the application, you first need to copy a Super Mario World rom file to the root directory of the program.
 It must be named "swm.sfc" exactly.

+You may use the run.bat file to run the program, once the dependencies are built.

 ## Using the application